liangchow/leetcode/Notes/Model.md

 ### Cost Functions: Jd, Jt
 Success of model depends on the `number of cluster specified`, which is unknown because each CPT sounding require different number of clusters, due to `total depth` and `spatial variability`.
 Selecting the optimal number of cluster must: (i) increase number of cluster reduces within-cluster variance, and (ii) larger number of clusters may overfit the model.
 The optimal number of cluster should have small variance.

-In agglo-clustering, a distortion score `Jd` is used to identify the optimal number of cluster. `Jd` is defined for two-standardize variable case over number of data points `N`:
+In Agglomerative Clustering, a distortion score `Jd` is used to identify the optimal number of cluster. `Jd` is defined for two-standardize variable case over number of data points `N`:

 ```
 Jd = Sum((q-mean,q)**2 + (Ic - mean,Ic)**2) / Sum(q**2 + Ic**2)